Photoshop Halftone Dot Pattern tutorial

 Right-clicking on the layer in the Layers panel.

-The Foreground and Background colors in the toolbar.
+The Foreground and Background color swatches.

 Step 6: Open Photoshop’s Filter Gallery